gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info "Asi Loader Error | Other Visual C++ issues"
     Install [prerequisites](index.md)

-??? info "Steam Achievements don't work after downgrading"
+??? info ":material-steam:Steam Achievements don't work after downgrading"
-    You have probably set up your install to be GFWL-compatible - the script will not work in this case.
+    You have probably set up your install to be [GFWL](../multiplayer/#games-for-windows-live)-compatible - the script will not work in this case.

 ??? info "Game crashes"
     Make sure you started with a clean install.
 After installing any mods, make sure your game is working properly by starting it at least once in game to pinpoint the problematic mod.